Diagnosis of Alcohol Use Disorder (AUD)

 - Look for liver and kidney disease and damage

 Psychiatric disorders such as

-anxiety, depression, and social disorders often occur with AUD.
+anxiety, depression, bipolar and social anxiety disorders often occur with AUD.
 It is important to identify these factors when developing a treatment plan.
 Your doctor may advise a psychiatric evaluation with a mental health professional.

 Alcohol use disorder.
 EBSCO DynaMed website.
 Available at:

 http://www.ebscohost.com/dynamed.
 Updated February 25, 2015.
 Accessed April 9, 2015.

 Alcohol withdrawal.
 EBSCO DynaMed website.
 Available at: http://www.ebscohost.com/dynamed.
 Updated December 19, 2014.
 Accessed April 9, 2015.

 Alcoholism.
 American Association for Clinical Chemistry Lab Tests Online website.
 Available at: https://labtestsonline.org/understanding/conditions/alcoholism.
 Updated April 9, 2013.
 Accessed April 9, 2015.

 Alcoholism and alcohol abuse.
 Help Guide website.
 Available at: http://www.helpguide.org/articles/addiction/alcoholism-and-alcohol-abuse.htm.
 Updated February 2015.
 Accessed April 9, 2015.